About The Area

 Many Cathar ruins and abbeys can be found close to Bram, from Saissac to Lastours, Fontfroide, and of course Carcassonne.
 Well worth a visit to any or all of these whilst staying at Le Gabachou.

 If you fancy a longer trip out and about there are many places to go by car or train.
 For example you can take a train from Carcassonne into Spain and have tapas for lunch in Barcelona!
 A trip into the Pyrenees for a stunning drive as you crisscross to the top of mountains with incredible views from what seems to be the ‘top of the world’.
 A drive or train into Toulouse, for some city shopping or visiting its Aeronautique or Space museums.
 Or Albi, with its amazing cathedral and museum dedicated to Toulouse Lautrec.
 Le Gabachou is ideally placed to visit a wide range of diverse landscape, culture and experiences.

 Cycling and Walking

-As well as cycling or walking along the canal, L’Aude offers many routes for you close to Bram that will broaden your experience of this beautiful area.
+As well as cycling or walking along the canal (which passes by Le Gabachou's holiday rentals), L’Aude offers many routes for you close to Bram that will broaden your experience of this beautiful area.
 We are close to the Montagnes Noir and Alairic and just a little further, the Pyrenees.
 Within each gîte, we have provided many maps and itineraries to get you going!

 Bram is less than an hour away from the beautiful beaches of Narbonne.
 This area offers a variety of beaches – wide sandy family friendly beaches with full facilities; windier resorts for those of you who want to windsurf or kite; beaches adjacent to old villages such a Gruissan and its salt marshes.
 Many beaches along this coastline hold their own festivals during the summer – well worth looking out for.